MG-5/display-renderer/README.md

-# ssd-display-driver
+# display renderer
-Contains driver for controlling SSD1305/6 chips and suitable renderer to draw text, lines etc
+Minimal renderer to draw text, lines and images/icons to any buffer.